 Thanks to the hard work of volunteer (and GBHS Archivist) Gary Leveille, the old cabinets in the former rear kitchen area have been removed to make way for a handicap-accessible bathroom.
 A 2017 CPA grant funded this project, which is currently awaiting a Town permit in order to begin construction.

-Our resident contractor Scott Morrison will be focusing on finishing the entry door and transom above it, the three-hole privy, and the dormer.
-This interior work will begin as we raise additional funds.
-Being a nonprofit organization means constant fundraising, so the speed in which we can complete the Wagon House interior will depend on the generosity of our donors.
-The Society is looking forward to having a wonderful area to showcase more of our large artifact collection and large enough to conduct meetings and programs.
+Interior work on the Dutch Wagon House is awaiting additional funding.
+Being a non-profit organization means constant fundraising–so the speed at which we can finish the interior depends on the generosity of donors.
+We’re looking forward to having this wonderful area to showcase more of our large collection of artifacts and to having a space large enough to conduct meetings.